sidrashahbaz/specs/patient-charting/manage-immunization-recommendation/create/PC73-create-immunization-recommendation.md

 1. Repeat step 1 to 3 from the main scenario.
 2. Physician review the system response of interaction checking and take actions as:
-  * In case any drug or allergy interaction reveals, it sort some other alternate immunization and proceed with normal order flow if find no drug to drug or drug to allergy interaction,
+  * In case any allergy interaction reveals, it sort some other alternate immunization and proceed with normal order flow if find no allergy interaction,
-  * In case absence of any drug to drug or drug to allergy interaction, the physician proceeds with normal flow of immunization recommendation process,
+  * In case absence of any allergy interaction, the physician proceeds with normal flow of immunization recommendation process,
   * System will set the immunization recommendation status to active.
 3. The step 4 in main scenario of events are then executed.